Content Marketing 11 min read

 - 31 Jan 2022 5 min read

 SEO and SEM are powerful methods that can help you attract valuable leads to your websites.
-They are constantly evolving and developing fields with many changing algorithms and processes to keep track of.
+They are constantly evolving and developing fields with many changing Google algorithm updates and processes to keep track of.

 Certainly, search engines like Google will keep you on your toes.
-Achieving SEO nirvana can sometimes feel like a search for the holy grail, and many marketing departments hire teams that specifically focus on SEO services for this reason.
+Achieving SEO nirvana can sometimes feel like a search for the holy grail, and many marketing departments hire an SEO company to help you out for this reason.

 Thankfully, there are various educational resources and informational content available online on how to optimize your website.
 However, most of this content is geared towards business-to-consumer (B2C) websites, which have completely different sales funnels, marketing techniques, and business structures from business-to-business (B2B) companies.

-This article will discuss the vital importance of improving your SEO and SEM for B2B companies and how their approach towards online marketing differs from B2C companies.
+This article will discuss the vital importance of how to boost your SEO and SEM for B2B companies and how their approach towards online marketing differs from B2C companies.
 We’ll highlight best practices for B2Bs, emphasizing a holistic approach to building brand authority with customers while also providing specific tips for enhancing your website.

 Here are the top four differences between B2B and B2C SEO/SEM and how they can be used to attract the right audience and maximize sales.